 Each month, American Express will issue a $10 dining credit.
 Over 12 months, that’s a $120 credit.
 This is similar to the Amex Platinum Uber credit.
 Platinum cardholders get $15 each month plus a $20 bonus in December to apply towards Uber rides.

 This dining credit is easy to use.
 Since most restaurant meals cost at least $10, the credit can be used in a single purchase.
-As of publication, the credit can be used at these restaurants (enrollment required):
+The credit can be used at these restaurants (enrollment required):

 - Cheesecake Factory